Partnering with Schools: Helping Parents & Caregivers Support Youth Mental Health

 Fostering Wellbeing and Connection with Your Child

-With the challenges facing children today, youth need support from parents now more than ever before.
+With the challenges facing children today, youth need support from parents and caregivers now more than ever before.
 This session will promote ideas and foster discussion about ways to encourage wellbeing and resiliency for children as they grow.
-Parents will also learn strategies to foster connection, communicate their support, approach difficult conversations, and navigate challenging situations.
+Parents and caregivers will also learn strategies to foster connection, communicate their support, approach difficult conversations, and navigate challenging situations.

 Growing Up Is Hard: How to Plan Ahead